raspberrypilearning/motor-robot-buggy-scratch/en/step_5.md

 This is a very open challenge to give you the freedom to make it your own.

 It's time to take your project from the last section (or use another if you like) and turn it into something else!
-You can adapt it and improve it in some way you had not originally considered.
+You can adapt it and improve it in a way you had not originally considered.

 The changes could involve more making, more coding or both!
 There is no right or wrong approach here.
 You are the judge of whether the change is an improvement or not.